 Encourage Positive Influence of the Media

 The average teenage girl gets about 180 minutes of media exposure daily and only about 10 minutes of parental interaction a day.
 In an attempt to copy the countless media images they view, girls often take drastic measures.
 Many end up with very low self-esteem.
 Some with dangerous eating disorders.
 Several girls at younger ages start to be unhappy with their bodies.
 They try to change them and feel like they need to copy something different than what their bodies can do.

 So as a parent what should you do?
 Ban glossy magazines that promote sexy or slim images.
 Instead, invest in magazines that promote health and fitness.
-Encourage your daughter to watch educative channels like CNN, Discovery, Animal or cartoon Channels.
-Limit exposure to music or celebrity channels which do more harm than good.
+Encourage your daughter to watch educational channels like CNN, Discovery, Animal, or cartoon Channels.
+Limit exposure to music or celebrity channels that do more harm than good.